apache/couchdb-documentation/rfcs/010-per-document-access-control.md

 ## Abstract

-This lead to CouchDB developers making use of a pattern called db-per-user, where all documents belonging to one user are kept in a separate database.
+This led to CouchDB developers making use of a pattern called db-per-user, where all documents belonging to one user are kept in a separate database.
 This is a decent enough workaround, but has the following downsides: